API Reference

 Kameleoon.API.Experiments.assignVariation(experimentID, variationID);

-The assignVariation() method forces the association of a specific variation for an experiment, overriding the standard allocation algorithm.
-If called before the experiment triggers, the engine pre-allocates the variation for later activation.
-When the experiment has already triggered, set the override argument to true to replace the existing association.
+The assignVariation() method forces the association of a specific variation for an experiment, which overrides the standard allocation algorithm.
+If you call this before the experiment triggers, the engine pre-allocates the variation for later activation.
+If the experiment has already triggered, set the override argument to true to replace the existing association.

 Arguments